 We won some, but sadly lost eventually… too bad.
 I wish I had a shot showing how long the winstreak was.

 See my message on the screen: this shot is probably taken under-water, but you can’t tell because when you get the camera underneath things such as water they disappear.
 So yeah, I’m totally on land here… yeah… It’s a neat trick of how the Guild Wars camera works.

 Standing in the fire of the fire islands arena between matches can be entertaining.
-Again though, who is this?
+This isn’t my character though, but is another monk who looks a lot like the one I would soon make.
 Because…

 Because here is my monk character, just created at level one.
 The name references two characters from Quest for Glory I, a favorite game of mine from the early ’90s.
 I don’t love playing monk and aren’t as good at it as I am at ranged combat classes, but I did eventually finish Prophecies with this character, which took over a hundred hours.
 After that I mostly stopped playing Monk though, and it’s hard to go back to, remembering how to heal teammates well and such takes practice.

 I’m sure Sarah here will be fine this time…